Generic selectors

 Question 4: "What are trigger foods?"

-Though some substances, such as refined sugar, are cited by many food addicts, the fact is that trigger foods vary from person to person.
-By seeking treatment and/or finding community with others who have self- identified as having Food Addiction, they can begin to explore what their own trigger foods might be.
+Though some substances, such as refined sugar, are cited by many Food Addicts, the fact is that trigger foods vary from person to person.
+By seeking treatment and/or finding community with others who have self-identified as having Food Addiction, they can begin to explore what their own trigger foods might be.

-Question 5: "What do I do once I've identified a trigger food of mine?"
+Question 5: "What do I do, once I've identified a trigger food of mine?"

 Question 6: "So, I just cut out my trigger foods, and all is good?"